nepenth/knowledge-base/README.md

 ### Cybersecurity <a name="cybersecurity"></a>
-The Cybersecurity category provides guidance on protecting digital assets from threats, covering topics such as secure API design, network defense strategies, and best practices for password storage.
+The Cybersecurity category provides information on protecting digital assets from threats, covering topics such as secure API design, network vulnerability mitigation, and best practices for password storage.
 This category includes resources on Api Security, Network Security, and Password Storage to help users safeguard their systems and data.
 *Subcategories: Api Security, Network Security, Password Storage* *Items: 3*